JFK ASSASSINATION ARGUMENTS

 I worked for quite a while on the review for Mr. Bugliosi's "Book for the Ages", and I'd like to think of the review as an appropriately large review for such a grandiose "book for the ages".

 Also, I will add, it's a book I have been anxiously awaiting for many years now....and Vince doesn't disappoint, in my opinion.

 And to hear Vince tell it on his radio interviews, I guess I should thank YOU, Star, personally for some of the large "scope" of "Reclaiming History"; because Vince relayed the story about you telling him to "not cut out anything" from the manuscript.
 In effect, leave it alone, regardless of its massive size.
 A good decision, too, in my opinion.

 [2015 DVP Interjection — I didn't get the quote exactly right in my 2007 e-mail message.
-The precise words that Vince said Starling Lawrence used, which can be heard in the audio clip embedded below, were "I don't want you to take out a word".]
+The precise words that Vince said Starling Lawrence used, which can be heard in this audio clip, were "I don't want you to take out a word".]

 And, quite obviously, given the huge scope of Vince's tome (1.5-million words), the quotes from the book used in my review still only amount to a drop in the bucket when compared to the whole book's text (percentage-wise).